 Technologies are applied in different ways

 Microban antimicrobial built-in solutions are “built into” products during the manufacturing process to provide Protection That Lives On®.
-So as to enable the most seamless incorporation into the manufacturing process, we offer our solutions in multiple forms such as polymer pellets, powders, or liquid formulations.
-As our partners incorporate Microban antimicrobial solutions into their finished goods, the antimicrobial technology becomes a permanent and lasting part of the product which will continuously inhibit the growth of stain- and odor-causing microorganisms for the useful life of the product.
-The useful lifetime for such finished goods can vary from years to decades, and we are proud to be able to provide solutions for any substrate and any surface.
+To achieve the most seamless incorporation into the manufacturing processes of our partners, we offer our solutions in multiple forms such as polymer pellets, powders, or liquid formulations.
+As our partners incorporate Microban antimicrobial solutions into their finished goods, the antimicrobial technology becomes a permanent and lasting part of the product which will continuously inhibit the growth of stain and odor causing microorganisms for the useful life of the product.
+The useful lifetime finished goods can vary from years to decades, and we are proud to be able to provide solutions for any substrate and any surface.

 - building materials